 "Authentic arcade action!"

 Voiced by: Tom WeishanMarkman is an inventor, and a huge fan of professional divekicking.
 While watching his favorite fighters throw down over the years, he has perfected a device that gives its holder more precise control over their kicks.
 And thus, the Kickbox was born.
 Markman is on a marketing quest, and wants to win this year’s competition using his Kickbox to show the world that they should buy his product.

-The Casanova: In one of his winposes, the female reporter from Mr. N's winpose comes out - but decides to get cozy with Markman instead!
+- The Casanova: In one of his winposes, the female reporter from Mr. N's winpose comes out - but decides to get cozy with Markman instead!

-Cool Shades: In one of his win poses, he'll whip out a pair of these and put them on.
+- Cool Shades: In one of his win poses, he'll whip out a pair of these and put them on.

-Difficult, But Awesome: If a Markman player can manage to hit the Kick button at the exact peak of his dive, the kick becomes an Electric Wind God Foot, going much faster than his standard kick.
+- Difficult, but Awesome: If a Markman player can manage to hit the Kick button at the exact peak of his dive, the kick becomes an Electric Wind God Foot, going much faster than his standard kick.
 Similarly, pressing the Kick button right when he lands on the ground causes him to do a much quicker backdive.

-Expy: Of Madcatz community manager and arcade stick designer Mark "MarkMan" Julio.
+- Expy: Of Madcatz community manager and arcade stick designer Mark "MarkMan" Julio◊.
 His item-hunting and super mode mechanics are very reminiscent of Phoenix Wright in Marvel vs. Capcom 3, while his "just frame" mechanics are representative of the Mishimas in Tekken.

-Hyperspace Arsenal: Markman's main tactic when not kicking is to dig around the ground in front of him.
+- Hyperspace Arsenal: Markman's main tactic when not kicking is to dig around the ground in front of him.
 If he finds a part of his Kickbox, he'll keep it but otherwise, he'll throw it out, which adds a random effect to the stage:

-Super Mode: When Markman gets all three parts of the Kickbox, he goes into Precision Control mode, allowing him to upkick.
+- Super Mode: When Markman gets all three parts of the Kickbox, he goes into Precision Control mode, allowing him to upkick.

 The Brave Troll